asamy/ksm/README.md

 ### For Linux

-You're better off debugging it yourself.
+You're better off debugging it yourself or report the stack dump reported via dmeg or kernel panic.

 ## Thanks to...